Aerodynamics at the Particle Level: Bernoulli flow and Coand a flow

 \subsection{Bernoulli at the particle level}

-Strictly speaking, Bernoulli's equation does not apply over a real free surface because particles will move lateral to the flow after striking protuberances on the surface, violating a Bernoulli assumption.\footnote{If the diameter of a real tube is much greater than the size of the wall's microscopic protuberances, the tube is a Bernoulli tube to a good approximation, however.}
+Strictly speaking, Bernoulli\textquotesingle s equation does not apply over a real free surface because particles will move lateral to the flow after striking protuberances on the surface, violating a Bernoulli assumption.\footnote{If the diameter of a real tube is much greater than the size of the wall\textquotesingle s microscopic protuberances, the tube is a Bernoulli tube to a good approximation, however.}

 Think of a pressure vessel of a non-viscous gas feeding a Bernoulli tube (a real one, glass).
 Before flow starts, the energy in the vessel is equally distributed between the 3 degrees of freedom.
 When the fluid is vented into the tube, the pressure in the tube is less than that in the vessel.
+If the venting is sudden, a pressure wave will travel in the tube at the speed of sound and thus will precede the air flow.

 The reason that the pressure in the exit tube is less than in the vessel is that the only particles that exit into the tube are those with velocity components in the exit direction.
 Of course these particles exert a transverse pressure lower than that of the vessel since they are selected for their momentum components being outward into the tube.
-Because energy is conserved, these particles' initial energy density is now apportioned between pressure on the walls of the tube (the pressure read by manometer) and the kinetic energy density of their velocity in the tube, ${1 \over 2} {\rho v^2}$.
+Because energy is conserved, these particles` initial energy density is now apportioned between pressure on the walls of the tube (the pressure read by manometer) and the kinetic energy density of their velocity in the tube, ${\frac 1 2} {\rho v^2}$.
 This means that there will be a lower manometer reading in the exit pipe than in the vessel.
 The pressure difference between the vessel and the end of the exit pipe allows the flow of the exiting particles.
-At the particle level, Bernoulli's equation, where the exit tube is in the x-direction, is:
+At the particle level, Bernoulli\textquotesingle s equation, where the exit tube is in the x-direction, is: